Art + Research: E-Pamphlet Series

-techne_lab podcast Operating as a conduit for experimental dialogue around practice-based research, techne_lab is at once an experimental academic journal, an episodic podcast, a sequence of essays composed as sound art and a growing archive of philosophical source material for future forms of postproduction art.
-Each episode features the voice(s) of artists, writers and theorists affiliated with the new Phd program in Intermedia Art, Writing and Performance.
+techne_lab podcast Operating as a conduit for experimental dialogue around practice-based research, the techne_lab podcast is at once an experimental academic journal, an episodic sound performance, a sequence of essays composed as audio art, and a growing archive of philosophical source material for others to access for their own postproduction art.
+Each episode features the voice(s) of artists, writers and theorists affiliated with the new PhD program in Intermedia Art, Writing and Performance (IAWP) of which the TECHNE Lab is a central component.
 Listen here.

 Museum of Glitch Aesthetics